-Problem-based learning (PBL) or enquiry-based Learning (EBL) has traditionally been used by the Manchester Medical School and has now been adopted by many other disciplines across the University.
+Problem-based learning (PBL) has traditionally been used on the MBChB Medicine course, and has now been adopted by many other disciplines across the University.

-PBL or EBL groups are presented with a real-life problem or scenario and you will need to work as a team to investigate potential solutions while identifying what skills or knowledge you need to effectively manage the situation.
+PBL groups are presented with a real-life problem or scenario, and work as a team to investigate potential solutions while identifying what skills or knowledge are needed to effectively manage the situation.

 Depending on the type of degree you are doing, you may do a major project, which will generally be in your final year.
 You will normally choose, within the confines of your project, how much time to spend on it.
 In some cases you may be asked to give a formal presentation on the results of your project.

 Many courses include online components, which can be an assessed part of your degree.

 The University of Manchester has a virtual learning environment called Blackboard.
 This means you might study online using material created by your lecturers, download papers and take online tests, or access relevant audio and video material.

 We are also creating technology-rich learning spaces across the campus, including access to the widest range of digital resources of any UK university.